skatejs/dom-diff/README.md

 #### Attribute conventions

-When you specify attributes to the function that creates a virtual element, it will apply the following conventions in order to each one.
+When you specify attributes to the function that creates a virtual element, it will apply the following conventions - in the specified order - to each one.

 1. If the attribute value is a `string`, it will be set as an attribute.
 2. If the attribute name begins with `on`, the value will be added as the corresponding event listener (but only if it is a function, otherwise it's a no-op).
 For example, if you specified `{ onclick: handler }`, then internally it does something like `element.addEventListener('click', handler)`.